Some places just have a way of slowing everything down. In this article, we explore 20 of the quietest places to live in the United States.

 Residents can explore quiet marshlands and coastal beauty.
 The pace of life here is unhurried, with locals often seen enjoying leisurely boat rides or strolls along the waterfront.

-The absence of heavy traffic and industrial noise makes Beaufort a serene place to call home.
+The absence of heavy traffic and industrial activity makes Beaufort a serene place to call home.

 [HISTORIC TRANQUILITY]: Beaufort’s commitment to preservation and its natural coastal environment help maintain its quietude.